Ritwikavps/BurstinessAndInterpersonalForagingPaper/README.md

 To the best of the author's knowledge, lines of code where paths might need changing or other important notes are present have been demarcated by `%-------------------------------------------` (in MATLAB) or `#########################################################` (in R) above and below the block of code/comments that require the reader's attention.
 ##

+Some notes about terminology used in the code:
+- The terms IEI and IVI are used interchangeably to mean inter-event intervals (as described in teh Burstiness paper and pre-print) and equivalents, inter-vocalisation intervals, in that the relevant events are vocalisations.
+- The Burstiness paper and pre-print use the short-hands `ChSp` (infant speech-related), `ChNsp` (infant non-speech-realated), and `Ad` (adult) for vocalisation types analysed in or relevant to the study.
+Throughout the code, however, these vocalisations are indicated using the short-hands `CHNSP` (infant speech-related), `CHNNSP` (infant non-speech-realated), and `AN` (adult).
+In addition, `CHN` indicates the combined `CHNSP` (infant speech-related) and `CHNNSP` (infant non-speech-realated) category.